PRIMA Undercoat

 Frequently Asked Questions

-Wait a minimum of 6-8 hours between coats.Respect stipulated drying times.
+Wait a minimum of 6-8 hours between coats.
+Respect stipulated drying times.
 It is imperative to have a fully dry surface before applying the next coat.

 -for the third coat of paint, use a slightly more diluted (but not too diluted) mixture to give a wider opening.

-- use a stainless steel float (stucco float) with a flexible or semi-rigid blade.
+-use a stainless steel float (stucco float) with a flexible or semi-rigid blade.
 No sponges, no plastic smoothers.

-But for a concrete effect, all you need to know is that it's the way you cover the wall during the first two coats that determines the result.
+-For a concrete effect, all you need to know is that it's the way you cover the wall during the first two coats that determines the result.
 As a general rule, the smaller the movements, the more "crushed" the effect.